Germany has great ambitions when it comes to renewable energy, including wind power.

-The Commission for Growth, Structural Change and Employment, known as the Coal Commission, recommended phasing out all coal power plants in Germany by 2038, and the last German nuclear power plant is already scheduled to close in 2022.
+The Commission for Growth, Structural Change and Employment, known as the Coal Commission, recommended phasing out all coal power plants in Germany by 2038, and the last three German nuclear power plants are scheduled to close in April 2023.
 The measures are part of Energiewende, the planned and politically managed green shift in Germany.

 "More than in any other European country, Germany's prosperity is based on a strong industry.
 The energy transition plays a crucial role for a secure, environmentally friendly and economically successful future.
 To achieve this, Germany's energy supply will be fundamentally changed; a transition from nuclear power and fossil fuels to renewable energy and higher energy efficiency," says Carsten Poppinga.
 Based in Dusseldorf, he leads the Trading & Origination unit, which is part of Statkraft's business area Markets & IT.

 Germany aims to reduce greenhouse gas emissions by 65 per cent by 2030, compared with 1990 levels, and to become climate neutral by 2045.

 Germany's greenhouse gas emissions were 38.7 per cent lower in 2021.
 The target for 2030 is to reduce emissions by 65 per cent compared to 1990-levels.